What is an Employee Retention Bonus? And Do They Still Work in 2023?

 Because of that, employers resort to various methods to keep key employees around.
 One of these methods is providing retention bonuses.

-The company will offer the target employee a specific bonus if they refrain from leaving the company for a specific time.
+The company will offer the employee a specific bonus if they commit to staying at the company for a certain amount of time.

 How are retention bonuses calculated?

 The average retention bonus is calculated based on various factors, some of which include: